sovello/mlmum/README.md

-# mlmum
+# BackProp
-Machine Learning - Maharishi University of Management
+Toy Application of BackProp to classify planes as Bomber or Fighter